 Creating an itemized itinerary on the day of your flight, train or drive can help you prepare properly before you leave for your trip.
 For example, making notes on what time it’ll be locally when you arrive, what documents you might need to take with you (will a driver’s license work, or do you need a passport too?), the layout of the airport or train station and even some common phrases in the local language can all help take some of the stress out of traveling.

 Here are some additional tips to keep in mind when planning your travel:

-Before your trip, you should also make a packing list that includes all the essential items you will need while on your trip.
-Keep in mind, you should always check the expected weather at your destination so you can bring the appropriate clothes to keep you warm or cool.
-Additionally, always make sure to bring any medications with you — especially if you’re flying, make sure to bring these with you on your carry on, just in case your luggage gets lost or stolen.
+Before your trip, you should also make a packing list that includes all the essential items you’ll need while on your trip.
+Keep in mind, that you should always check the expected weather at your destination so you can bring the appropriate clothes to keep you warm or cool.
+Additionally, make sure to bring any medications with you.
+If you’re flying, keep these with you in your carry-on, just in case your luggage gets lost or stolen.

 When it comes to packing, keeping your luggage light can make traveling a lot easier.
 If you’re worried about space, try slimming down the clothes you bring or consider packing your luggage tightly to conserve space.

 One popular packing method is the Konmari method, developed by author Marie Kondo.
-When it comes to packing your suitcase, following this organization style can help you save space and avoid overpacking:
+When it comes to packing your suitcase, following this organizational style can help you save space and avoid overpacking:

 If your trip is more long-term — such as leaving for a study-abroad program or an extended stay down south during the winter — then there may be some additional steps that you need to consider.
 This can include finding boarding for pets, a housesitter, a lawn or garden-care service, or storage for your car to ensure it doesn’t get stolen, broken into, or damaged.
 Additionally, if you decide to vacate your home or rent it out for a time to offset travel costs, you may need to store your furniture and other personal items in a storage facility.
 It’s important to research what options are in your area and entrust your items to a reliable storage company.